thatlonelybugbear/automated-conditions-5e/wiki/Flags-functionality.md

 - `diceUpgrade` - Upgrades damage dice step (`d6` -> `d8`) by the provided steps.
 - `diceDowngrade` - Downgrades damage dice step (`d8` -> `d6`) by the provided steps.
 - `range` - Adjusts ranged profile values and ranged-penalty behavior.
+   - Use the shared `flags.automated-conditions-5e.range` surface for range automation.
+Do not use legacy `...attack.range` paths for new flags.
    - You can use `bonus`, `short`, `long`, `reach`.
-   - You can also override ranged checks with booleans/formulas:
+   - Canonical toggle keys for ranged checks are:
       - `longDisadvantage` / `noLongDisadvantage`
       - `nearbyFoeDisadvantage` / `noNearbyFoeDisadvantage`
-      - `fail` / `outOfRangeFail` / `noFail` / `noOutOfRangeFail`
+      - `outOfRangeFail` / `noOutOfRangeFail`
-   - Can be expressed as `flags.automated-conditions-5e.attack.range` or granular keys such as `flags.automated-conditions-5e.range.short`.
+   - Legacy aliases such as `fail`, `noFail`, `nearbyFoes`, and `noNearbyFoes` are still accepted for compatibility, but the canonical names above are preferred.
+   - Example:
+      - `key: flags.automated-conditions-5e.range`
+      - `value: short=120; noLongDisadvantage` will set the short range to 120 and suppress long range disadvantage for the roll.
+      - `value=+20; noLongDisadvantage` will add 20 to the short range and suppress long range disadvantage for the roll.
+   - Granular keys such as `flags.automated-conditions-5e.range.short` are still supported when that shape is more convenient.
+      - Use a direct value or expression there, for example `2` or `(rollingActor.statuses.prone ? +5 : 0)`, not packed `short=...; ...` syntax.
 - Special case `modifyAC` - Adds a numeric or calculated bonus to the AC of actors.
    - Include `bonus=XXX` in the effect value, following the same logic as a normal bonus to be added or subtracted from the default roll's DC.
    - Or include `set=XXX` in the effect value to **set** the AC to the specified value (number or dice roll).